stoizner/yakjs/README.md

 ### Install and run the cloud server

 _Install_
-Download zip package and extract it.
+Download zip package (not yet ready) and extract it.

 _Start the server_
 ``` node cobu-ws-cloud-server.js ```